gdhardy1/repo-ranker/README.md

 ## General Design

 An `OrganizationController` handles the details of fetching data from the Github API.
 The `Repositories` and `Commits` views produced by the `ItemFactory` component handle display of the repository and commit information.
-A `Search` component handles user input.
+A `SearchController` component handles user input.

 ## Tooling Used